Oto-Manguean languages: Tone systems

-The Oto-Manguean languages have a wide range of tonal systems, some with as many as 10 tone contrasts and others with only two.
-Some languages have a register system only distinguishing tones by the relative pitch.
+The Oto-Manguean languages have a wide range of tonal systems; some have as many as 10 tone contrasts and others only two.
+Some languages have a register system that distinguishes tones only by relative pitch.
 Others have a contour system that also distinguishes tones with gliding pitch.
-Most, however, are combinations of the register and contour systems.
-Tone as a distinguishing feature is entrenched in the structure of the Oto-Manguean languages and in no way a peripheral phenomenon as it is in some languages that are known to have acquired tone recently or which are in a process of losing it.
-In most Oto-Manguean languages tone serves to distinguish both between the meanings of roots and to indicate different grammatical categories.
+Most, however, are combinations of the register and the contour systems.
+Tone as a distinguishing feature is entrenched in the structure of the Oto-Manguean languages and is in no way the peripheral phenomenon that it is in other languages that have acquired tone recently or are in a process of losing it.

+In most Oto-Manguean languages, tone serves both to distinguish between the meanings of roots and to indicate different grammatical categories.
 In Chiquihuitlan Mazatec, which has four tones, the following minimal pairs occur: cha^{1} //tʃa˥// "I talk", cha^{2} //tʃa˦// "difficult", cha^{3} //tʃa˧// "his hand" cha^{4} //tʃa˩// "he talks".

-The language with the most level tones is Usila Chinantec, which has five level tones; Chicahuaxtla Trique has a similar system.
+The language with the most level tones is Usila Chinantec, which has five.
+Chicahuaxtla Trique has a similar system.

 In Copala Triqui, which has a mixed system, only three level tones but five tonal registers are distinguished within the contour tones.

 Many other systems have only three tone levels, such as Tlapanec and Texmelucan Zapotec.

-Particularly common in the Oto-Pamean branch are small tonal systems with only two level tones and one contour, such as Pame and Otomi.
-Some others like Matlatzinca and Chichimeca Jonaz only have the level tones and no contour.
+Particularly common in the Oto-Pamean branch are small tonal systems with only two level tones and one contour tone, such as in Pame and Otomi.
+Some others like Matlatzinca and Chichimeca Jonaz have only the level tones and no contour.

 In some languages, stress influences tone.
 For example, in Pame, only stressed syllables have a tonal contrast.
 In Mazahua, the opposite occurs, and all syllables except the final stressed one distinguish tone.
 In Tlapanec, stress is determined by the tonal contour of the words.
-Most languages have systems of tone sandhi where the tones of a word or syllable are influenced by other tones in other syllables or words.
-Chinantec has no Sandhi rules, but Mixtec and Zapotec have elaborate systems.
-For Mazatec, some dialects have elaborate Sandhi systems (e.g. Soyaltepec) and others do not (e.g. Huautla Mazatec).
-Some languages (particularly Mixtecan) also have tone terracing where some tones "upstep" or "downstep", causing a rise or drop in pitch level for the entire tonal register in subsequent syllables.
+Most languages have systems of tone sandhi in which the tones of a word or syllable are influenced by other tones in other syllables or words.
+Chinantec has no sandhi rules, but Mixtec and Zapotec have elaborate systems.
+For Mazatec, some dialects such as Soyaltepec have elaborate sandhi systems, and others such as Huautla Mazatec do not.
+Some languages, particularly Mixtecan, also have tone terracing in which some tones "upstep" or "downstep," which causes a rise or drop in pitch level for the entire tonal register in subsequent syllables.

 Whistled speech

-Several Oto-Manguean languages have systems of whistled speech, where by whistling the tonal combinations of words and phrases, information can be transmitted over distances without using words.
-Whistled speech is particularly common in Chinantec, Mazatec and Zapotecan languages.
+Several Oto-Manguean languages have systems of whistled speech in which whistling the tonal combinations of words and phrases allows information to be transmitted over distances without words being used.
+Whistled speech is particularly common in Chinantec, Mazatec, and Zapotecan languages.